stackbuilders/tutorials/tutorials/haskell/wasm-and-cloudflare-workers/tutorial.md

 ## What is a Cloudflare Worker

-[Cloudflare Workers][cfw] (CFW) is a Function as a Service (FaaS) platform that allows us to run our code on the edge of the Cloudflare infrastructure.
+[Cloudflare Workers][cfw] is a serverless platform that allows us to run our code on the edge of the Cloudflare infrastructure.
 It's built on Google V8, so it’s possible to write functionalities in JavaScript or any other language that targets WebAssembly.

 [WebAssembly][wasm] is a portable binary instruction format that can be executed fast in a memory-safe sandboxed environment.
 For this reason, it’s especially useful for tasks that need to perform resource-demanding and self-contained operations.

 ## Why use Haskell to target WebAssembly?

-Haskell is one of the few pure functional [languages][wasm-languages] that can target WebAssembly.
+Haskell is a pure functional [languages][wasm-languages] that can target WebAssembly.
 As such, It helps developers break down complex tasks into small functions that can later be composed to do complex tasks.
 Additionally, it’s statically typed and has type inference, so it will complain if there are type errors at compile time.
 Because of that and [much more][haskell-matters], Haskell is a good source language for targeting WebAssembly.

 ## From Haskell to WebAssembly